 Dedicated to EmmaLee Holmes-Hicks and Piero Guimaraes

 Gnizo (pronounced G-nee-zo) is a Syriac word that means ‘invisible’ but it is also a word that refers to a category of poetry that is sung in hymns during certain services of the Syrian Orthodox church.
-Such an occasion might include the eve of Palm Sunday, while the faithful are returning to the church at the end of a procession.
+Such occasions might include the eve of Palm Sunday, while the faithful are returning to the church at the end of a procession.
 There are no specific religious references in my work for violin and percussion.
-Rather, I hope to evoke the feeling of calm and grounded-ness that listening to recordings of these hymns, which come form the Syrian Antioch liturgy, have given me during this time of pandemic.
+Rather, I hope to evoke the feeling of calm and grounded-ness that listening to recordings of these hymns, which come from the Syrian Antioch liturgy, have given me during this time of pandemic.

 Kareem Roustom 12/1/2020